yumium/tech_notes/ClickHouse.md

 Consistency: Transactions make changes in predefined ways.
 Errors in data does not create unintended consequences

-Isolation: Concurrent transactions don't intefere each other
+Isolation: Concurrent transactions don't intefere eac other

 Durability: Changes in data made by successfully executed transactions are saved